-Quantifying Protein Phosphorylation in Platelets with Wes
+Quantifying Protein Tyrosine Phosphatase in Platelets

 "[Wes] Provides quantitative data, saves time and uses far less sample."